kismetwireless/kismet-web-docs/content/en/docs/dev/webui_devices.md

 ### groupIterate - boolean (optional)

-Indicated that this field contains an iterative group.
+Indicates that this field contains an iterative group.

 Iterative groups apply to data sets like arrays or dictionaries.
 The group is treated like a subgroup, and loops over each value in the array or dictionary.